McKinsey on What Resilient Companies Do Differently

 Coupa recently sponsored the Harvard Business Review webinar “What Resilient Companies Do Differently” featuring Mihi Mysore, a Partner with McKinsey & Company’s Risk Practice.
 Mysore, co-author of the HBR article, “What Companies Should Do to Prepare for a Recession,” discussed how resilient companies from previous downturns have thrived and shared what he expects the most resilient companies will do in this downturn.

 A focus on speed, discipline, and flexible adaptation

 Mysore talked about top trends, including how resilient companies are increasingly turning to digital tools and advanced analytics to bolster productivity and drive growth.
 McKinsey’s research has found that resilient businesses focus on speed, discipline, and flexible adaptation.
-New approaches to organizational structure, operating practices, and environmental monitoring will be crucial in the months ahead.
+New approaches to organizational structure, operating practices, supply chain resiliency, and environmental monitoring will be crucial in the months ahead.

 Develop your game plan for thriving when the economy reverses

 Mysore contextualized the current pandemic and the resulting business challenges – and opportunities – we’re facing: “We are living through an opportunity for companies to treat return as a muscle.
 Speed is a new muscle that must be incorporated into a company’s operating model.
 Companies must also commit to the discipline needed to get through the pandemic.”

 To navigate the COVID-19 pandemic, organizations must consider changes to customer demand, the labor force, the regulatory environment, and knowledge about the virus.

 - Create financial and supply chain resilience that builds speed and discipline

 - Embed operational speed and financial agility into your long-term DNA

 - Digitally transform for operational efficiencies that create a sustainable competitive advantage